 (2) Shares remaining available for issuance under the 2010 Plan with respect to awards (other than outstanding awards) could be issued in the form of stock options, stock appreciation rights, stock awards and stock units.
-In 2014, we have issued an additional 997,463 awards under the plan in the form of restricted stock units, restricted stock, stock options and performance shares assuming achievement of targets set by the board of directors).
-In 2013, we issued 56,754 shares of common stock under our Employee Stock Purchase Plan.
+From January 1, 2015 through March 23, 2015, we have issued an additional 1,312,149 awards under the plan in the form of restricted stock units, restricted stock, stock options and performance shares assuming achievement of targets set by the board of directors).
+In 2014, we issued 118,043 shares of common stock under our Employee Stock Purchase Plan.